 ~ The Ones That Get Away ~

 Out travelling the road of life, lost in the night of some foreign country, roaming the cobbled streets of the old town, kissing her under the moonlight.
 She was a lawyer, seven years older, with hazel eyes, brunette hair and the sort of Mediterranean look that made you think of fancy restaurants overlooking sparkling blue waters.
-She wore a flowery summer dress that shown off her hourglass figure; her ears adorned green jewelled earrings and she carried an expensive-looking designer purse under her left arm.
-I of course knew that usually these creatures of luxury were out of reach for a no-good, drifting nomad like myself, but for some reason the gods above had decided to back me this evening.
-Perhaps they were just having a laugh amongst themselves, but they had backed me, and I had lured her in.
+She wore a flowery summer dress that showed off her hourglass figure; her ears adorned green jewelled earrings and she carried an expensive-looking designer purse under her left arm.
+I of course knew that these creatures of luxury were usually out of reach for a no-good, drifting nomad like myself, but for some reason the gods above had decided to back me this evening.
+Perhaps they were just having a laugh amongst themselves, but they had backed me and I had lured her in.

 We had met about one hour before in a smoky traveller’s bar where our eyes had crossed paths as we both sat on stools staring wistfully into the time and space.
 I smiled, went over and asked if she too was also bored with existence.
 She looked up at me with piercing eyes and, after a second of awkwardness, the tension was cut with a friendly smile.
 From there on in we got talking and shared a drink: two whisky cokes with ice.